fachat/upet_fpga/README.md

 - Bit 2: if bit 0=1, when set, maps $9xxx to CS/A I/O instead of memory
 - Bit 3: n/a (if bit 1=1, when set, maps $cxxx to CS/A I/O instead of memory)
 - Bit 4-7: unused, must be 0

+Note that when using I/O instead of memory (i.e. /IOSEL instead of /MEMSEL on the expansion bus), the window at $x8xx is reserved and will have the on-board I/O mapped to it.
+That includes the PIAs, VIAs, UARTs, I2C, and SIDs.

 ### $e805 (59397) Video window